Citation is the act of giving credit for information and ideas from others that you used in your research and writing.

 Scrible (Google Chrome extension / toolbar)

-NoodleTools NOTE: LS is set up to use Noodletools through Google Apps for Education.
-For this reason, you must login through the L-S Library website or through your L-S Google account.
-Need more help?
-See Ms. King or Ms. Myers.
+NoodleTools NOTE: NoodleTools must be accessed via the L-S Library website or your L-S Google account.
+For help, see Ms. King or Ms. Myers.

 There are 2 significant aspects of avoiding plagiarism; you must do BOTH:

 Rewrite (paraphrase) ideas from the source material by changing both words and sentence structure, or provide a direct quotation.

 Give credit to the author/source, even if you paraphrase or summarize ideas.

 More tips on notetaking and avoiding plagiarism: